-A Clinch Rivet Stud (Clinchnietbolzen, or CNB) is fixed to the base metal sheet, typically by cold forming.
+A CNB is fixed to the base metal sheet, typically by cold forming.
 The fastening method does not need additional components.
 Special tools are used to plastically form a mechanical interlock between the pin and the sheet.

 One or more panels, typically of different material, are attached to the stud and fastened using a counterpart (a coarse nut, or a Tucker plastic nut).
+See Figure 17.